- 89 cm high, 117 cm wide, 72 cm deep

 This is how, in the Iliad, Homer describes the third of the eight wrestling contests, held for the funeral celebrations of Patroclus.

-The work, about 90 cm high, is an alabaster plaster cast of a true copy that faithfully reproduces the famous marble sculptural group “The Wrestlers” which was made in the 1st century CE and is conserved at the Uffizi in Florence.
+The work, about 90 cm high, is an alabaster plaster cast of a true copy that faithfully reproduces the famous marble sculptural group “The Wrestlers” which was made in the 1st century BCE and is conserved at the Uffizi in Florence.
 This statue was a Roman replica of a lost Greek bronze original from the third century BCE.

 Considered unique due to the lack of other historical copies or variants, it represents two naked male human figures, intent on practising the ancient Olympic discipline known as “Pancratio”, an ancient form of hand to hand fighting.
 The two bodies are intertwined: the upper fighter, intent on blocking the other by crushing him and twisting his arm, appears to be winning.
 His right leg is pushing forwards while his left is intertwined with that of the lower wrestler, who is kneeling and having his right arm twisted while he tries to fight back with his left.